Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Long-time Behavior of Solutions

 \begin{theorem} Under the above conditions if $\left\Vert u_{t_{1}k_{0}}^{-}\right\Vert _{H_{-k_{0}}}^{2}>\left\Vert u_{t_{1}k_{0}}^{+}\right\Vert _{H_{k_{0}}}^{2}$ and if the rate of decrease of the norm $\left\Vert u_{k_{0}}^{-}\left( t\right) \right\Vert _{H_{-k_{0}}}^{2}$ is greater than the rate of \ decrease of the$\ $norm $\ \left\Vert u_{k_{0}}^{+}\left( t\right) \right\Vert _{H_{k_{0}}}^{2},$ then there exists $\widetilde{t}>t_{1}$ such that $\left\vert u_{k}\left( t\right) \right\vert $ decreases for $t\geq \widetilde{t}$.
 On the other hand, if $\left\Vert u_{t_{1}k_{0}}^{-}\right\Vert _{H_{-k_{0}}}^{2}<\left\Vert u_{t_{1}k_{0}}^{+}\right\Vert _{H_{k_{0}}}^{2}$ and the rate of increase rate of the norm $\left\Vert u_{k_{0}}^{+}\left( t\right) \right\Vert _{H_{k_{0}}}^{2}$ is greater than the rate of decrease of $\ \left\Vert u_{k_{0}}^{-}\left( t\right) \right\Vert _{H_{-k_{0}}}^{2}$ , then there exists $\widehat{t}>t_{1}$ such that $\left\vert u_{k}\left( t\right) \right\vert $ increases for $t\geq \widehat{t}$.
 Here the increases of the function $p_{1}\left( t\right) $ loosen only somewhat of the corresponding behaviors of the solutions. \end{theorem}

-\begin{remark} This shows how is need to control in order to change of the behavior of the dynamics of the cancer, i.e. to which coefficients or exponents to control is necessary. \end{remark}
+\begin{remark} This shows how is need to control in order to change of the behavior of the dynamics of cancer, i.e. to which coefficients or exponents to control is necessary. \end{remark}

 Now we will proceed to investigate in detail the behavior of solutions beginning with the time $t_{1}$ when $p_{0}\left( t\right) =0$ (i.e. when the degregated cells remain only).
-If one select a initial function $ u_{0}\in \boldsymbol{H}$ then into time $t_{1}$ we have the function
+If one selects an initial function $ u_{0}\in \boldsymbol{H}$ then into time $t_{1}$ we have the function

 according of the expression (\ref{4.9b}).
 So, it isn't difficult to see that arbitrarily chosen initial function $u_{0}$ in the moment $t_{1}$ will be $ u_{t_{1}}$ with the norm determined by the number $r\left( t_{1}\right) $ that will satisfies the inequalities\